How Race-Based Policies Are Harming South Africa: Ernst Roets

 But I would say, and according to our report as well, the failure is evident in three areas.

-The one is the very disastrous policy framework that we have in South Africa, including a bunch of laws and legislation aimed at race-based redistribution of property, and then proclaiming that that would lead to prosperity.
+The one is the very disastrous policy framework that we have in South Africa, including a bunch of laws and legislation aimed at race-based redistribution of property and then proclaiming that that would lead to prosperity.

 So it's socialism and saying that you will become wealthy and affluent as a result of these policies.

-So destructive policy framework is the first.
+So a destructive policy framework is the first.

 The second is just general state failure.